2 men killed, woman injured in shooting outside central Fresno gas station

 Fresno police officers were called to the Arco station on Olive and Parkway Avenues near Highway 99 around 3:15 am.

-Officers found two men dead outside of a car, and a woman with a gunshot wound.
-She had gone into the gas station to look for help.
+Officers found two men in their 20s shot dead outside their car, and a woman in her 40s with a gunshot wound.

-The woman was taken to the hospital with what police believe was a non-life-threatening injury.

 BREAKING: Police are investigating a deadly shooting outside the Arco gas station on Olive and Pkwy.
 2 men are dead and a third victim is recovering at the hospital. @ABC30 pic.twitter.com/h1WcjmmlR9— Shayla Girardin ABC30 (@ShaylaABC30) June 5, 2020